-6.7.2 In common with Herefordshire generally, Colwall has a higher than average proportion of older residents.
+- d) Colwall library and - e) Public houses: The Crown, The Yew Tree and The Chase. - 6.7.2 In common with Herefordshire generally, Colwall has a higher than average proportion of older residents.
 However, unlike some other areas of the county it also contains significant numbers of residents in other age groups.
-The consultation in March 2013 showed local people are keen to ensure the residential community continues to be mixed in terms of its age structure, and are particularly supportive of facilities which are needed for young people.

-- 6.7.3 Existing community facilities in the village include a well-used village hall, the Colwall Village Garden, primary school, football and cricket pitches and children's play areas.
+The consultation in March 2013 showed local people are keen to ensure the residential community continues to be mixed in terms of its age structure, and are particularly supportive of facilities which are needed for young people. - 6.7.3 Existing community facilities in the village include a well-used village hall, the Colwall Village Garden, primary school, football and cricket pitches and children's play areas.
 These facilities are highly valued by local people; they add to the strong sense of local community and contribute to quality of life, health and well-being.
 The Parish Plan identified there was demand for a range of facilities including a skateboard park, a field, youth sport / social centre and more space for ball games.
 Provision of new facilities is therefore supported in the Neighbourhood Plan.
-Existing open spaces, sports and recreation facilities are protected in the Herefordshire Local Plan Core Strategy Policy OS3 and are identified in Map 5 Policies Map. - 6.7.4 Table 2 lists and provides further information about the sports facilities, recreation and play areas and other open spaces in Colwall.
+Existing open spaces, sports and recreation facilities are protected in the Herefordshire Local Plan Core Strategy Policy OS3 and are identified on the Parish Policies Map. - 6.7.4 Table 3 lists and provides further information about the sports facilities, recreation and play areas and other open spaces in Colwall.

-Table 2 Sports Facilities, Recreation Areas and Open Spaces in Colwall (Including Map Extracts from Map 5 Policies Map)
+Table 3 Sports Facilities, Recreation Areas and Open Spaces in Colwall

-T 1 Colwall Green Colwall Green open spaces consist of 3 areas of open land registered as Village Green under the Commons Registration Act in 1967.
+1 Colwall Colwall Green open spaces consist of 3 areas of Green open land registered as Village Green under the Commons Registration Act in 1967.
 It is managed by the Malvern Hills Conservators under the various Malvern Hills Acts The main triangle has a small open play area and part allowed to return to the wild to encourage the growth of wild plants and sedge grasses, notably Purple Vetch and Birdsfoot Trefoil which are important food plants for several species of butterfly and insect.
-The areas are used for educational projects by the local schools.
-Ghost Meadow Chourn Hail The Eiris Cordina The College The College
+The areas are used for educational projects by the local schools. educational projects by the local schools.
+CF2 (1) Colved Green

-The Walwyn Road Green space is used mainly as a Walwyn recreation area.
-The local football club maintains a Road Recreatio pitch during the sports season and land is open to n Ground parishioners to use as a local space.
+2 Walwyn Road Recreatio n Ground The Walwyn Road Green space is used mainly as a recreation area.
+The local football club maintains a pitch during the sports season and land is open to parishioners to use as a local space.
 The outlying areas are allowed to return to the wild to encourage the growth of wild plants and sedge grasses.
-2 - Walwyn Road Recreation Ground
+CF2 (2) 3 Colwall Cricket Club The club was formed in 1872 and added a second, adjacent ground shortly before the millennium.
+It fields 4 senior teams, social cricket junior teams as well as softball sessions for primary school children and hosting County matches and other social events.
+It is a vibrant, forward looking club with a distinguished history and a bright future.